shiloholotu/stumble-duel/README.md

 - [ Left ] Player 2 move left
 - [ Right ] Player 2 move right

+## If You're Here for the Code...
+The meaningful stuff of the meaningful stuff can be found in [/stumble-duel/objects](/stumble-duel/objects)

+Most of the objects are just UI elements, but here are the notable ones:
+- [objPlayerUpper](/stumble-duel/objects/objPlayerUpper): controls Player 1 movement and collisions between players
+- [objEnemyUpper](/stumble-duel/objects/objEnemyUpper): controls Player 2/AI movement
+- [objCurtain](/stumble-duel/objects/objCurtain): controls game logic and transitions between rounds (the stuff the happens when the curtain falls; i.e. resetting players back to starting positions, making the winner of the previous round grow, etc.)

+### How to Run
+You can play Stumble Duel [here](https://gx.games/games/qj03ll/stumble-duel/), or you can run it on your machine by downloading the repo and opening [/stumble-duel/stumble-duel.yyp](/stumble-duel/stumble-duel.yyp) in the [GameMaker game engine](https://gamemaker.io/en/download).

 ## Credits (all Free-to-Use assets)
 - Soundtrack: https://youtu.be/9H4lxOs6YGY?si=XnyLXV9PYMlnAshk